 Step One: Earn a Bachelor’s Degree

 The first step toward a career as a school district administrator is to earn a bachelor’s degree.
-Most choose a program in education or a specific educational field.
+Most people choose a program in education or a specific educational field.

-Step Two: Earn a Teaching Certificate<
+Step Two: Earn a Teaching Certificate

-School district administrators often begin their careers as teachers.
+High-level administrators often begin their careers as teachers.
 States require public educators to acquire a single-subject or multiple-subject credential to teach.
 This entails completing a teaching preparation program, including student teaching, and passing a state exam.